alibaranb/spotify-to-appleMusic/README.md

 # spotify-to-appleMusic
-A program designed for transfering your spotify playlists to apple music.
+This program is designed for transfering your spotify playlists to apple music.